Kicksecure/security-misc/README.md

 ### sysctl

-sysctl settings are configured via the `/usr/lib/sysctl.d/990-security-misc.conf` configuration file.
+sysctl settings are configured via the `/usr/lib/sysctl.d/990-security-misc.conf` configuration file and significant hardening is applied to a myriad of components.

-Significant hardening is applied by default to a myriad of components within kernel space, user space, core dumps, and swap space.
+Kernel space:

 - Restrict access to kernel addresses through the use of kernel pointers regardless of user privileges.